 6.6 Officers

-The Officers of THE CLUB shall consist of the President, Vice President, Secretary, Treasurer and Registrar.
+The Officers of THE CLUB shall consist of the President, Vice President, Secretary, Treasurer, and Registrar.
 Officers shall be elected by vote of the Board of Directors following the Annual General Meeting.
 All officers of THE CLUB shall be residents of Indiana, unless otherwise specified in these Bylaws.

 6.6-1 President